Causes of root canal treatment failure. – Reasons why completed endodontic therapy may be unsuccessful and how it’s fixed.

 - Another consideration is that with longer-term studies, additional pathologies (like gum disease) become an ever-increasing factor in the survival of the tooth.

-And since insurance databases only document events (like tooth extraction) and not the reason for them, the ability to accurately estimate failure rates over a long duration seems questionable.
+And since insurance databases only document events (like pulling teeth) and not the reason for them, the ability to accurately estimate failure rates over a long duration seems questionable.

 2) Comparing the success of RCT performed by general dentists vs. endodontists.